janghaludu/linkdot/content/lastfm-similarity-music.md

 Tags: Mathematics, Python, Similarity, last.fm, Dot Product

-### Problem Statement

-I want to compare my last.fm dataset with that of my friend's and arrive at a metric that quantifies the similarity between us in terms of musical preferences.
+I want to compare my last.fm scrobbles with that of my friend's and arrive at a metric that quantifies the similarity between us in terms of musical preferences.
 I'm looking at just one variable here, the number of times a particular artist is played and will approach this problem using basic  Mathematics and Python.
 Nothing fancy.

 The dataset I'm comparing mine with is about 9 times more voluminous - 9000 vs 80000 plays.
 I used to listen to my music primarily on my iPod so unfortunately, all that I have to show on last.fm is the music I played on my laptop and about an year of data scrobbled from Rdio.
 So the data I have there, though is reflective of the kind of music I listen to - post punk, indie, experimental, noise etc, it is not reflective of *all the artists* I've been listening to over the years.
 Luckily enough, after about an hour of frantic searching, I managed to find a backup of my ipod stats for the years 2005 - 09. *Pats past-self on his back* Now we are looking at a more respectable 34000 vs 80000